How do you prepare for triggers in sobriety?

 Maybe you’re saying to yourself right now, “My entire life centers around booze.
 There is literally nothing to do in this town except get drunk.
 I don’t know anyone who doesn’t party like a maniac every weekend.”

-For now, then, you may want to start with a quiet weekend at home.
+For now, start with a quiet weekend at home.

 Watch the most delightfully horrible reality TV programming you can find, go to bed early, and keep working on yourself this weekend.